groupserver/gs.content.email.base/docs/api.rst

 Site email
 ~~~~~~~~~~

-The :class:`gs.content.email.base.SiteEmail` class is used by
+The :class:`.SiteEmail` class is used by messages made from
-messages made from outside the Group context.
+outside the Group context.
 For example:

 .. code-block:: xml